Sulu: Japanese occupation

+Philippine independence

 At the beginning of Philippine independence era, the reconstruction of the Daru Jambangan continued to be of huge importance to the people of Sulu as only a few arches and posts remain from the once grand palace complex.
 Many members of the royal family advocated for the reconstruction of the palace, however, the government of the Philippines made no official position or fund for the matter.
 During that time, the Mindanao sentiment to become a free country on its own was also felt in Sulu.

 In 1948, Hadji Kamlon, a World War II veteran, started an uprising on Luuk, Sulu.
 He surrendered in 1949 but started another uprising in 1952.
-He then surrendered on 31 July 1952 to Secretary of Defense Ramon Magsaysay.
+He then surrendered on July 31, 1952, to Secretary of Defense Ramon Magsaysay.
 However, he started a third uprising a week later.
-He surrendered again on 9 November 1952 but would start another uprising in early 1953.
-He would then surrender on 11 August 1953 after an encounter with Philippines Government troops.
+He surrendered again on November 9, 1952, but would start another uprising in early 1953.
+He would then surrender on August 11, 1953, after an encounter with Philippines Government troops.
 He violated the terms of his surrender a week later.
-Two years later, on 24 September 1955, he would then surrender after an encounter with government troops in Tandu Panuan, Luuk.
+Two years later, on September 24, 1955, he would then surrender after an encounter with government troops in Tandu Panuan, Luuk.

 In 1973, the municipalities of South Ubian, Tandubas, Simunul, Sitangkai, Balimbing (Panglima Sugala), Bungao, Cagayan de Sulu (Mapun), and Turtle Island were transferred from the jurisdiction of Sulu to the newly formed province of Tawi-Tawi pursuant to Presidential Decree No. 302 of September 11, 1973.

+As a center of regional commerce, Sulu became very prosperous and progressive in the years after the end of World War II and the establishment of the Third Philippine Republic.
+By 1970, the province ranked 37rd in the Philippines in terms of number of households with piped water, and 38th in terms of households with electricity.
+As the capital of the province, Jolo even saw international trade with countries like China and Russia.
+This changed suddenly after the 1974 Siege of Jolo, which destroyed infrastructure and led to capital flight and brain drain.
+By 1990 Jolo had dropped to 52nd in terms of number of households with piped water and 73rd in terms of households with electricity.